200 G In Oz

 While the approximation of 7.05 ounces for 200 grams is suitable for most everyday situations, it is crucial to recognize the importance of precision in specific contexts.

 The precision required depends on the context.
 For baking a cake, a slight variation in the amount of flour won't drastically affect the outcome.
-However, in a laboratory setting, such variations can render results inaccurate.
+On the flip side, in a laboratory setting, such variations can render results inaccurate.

 Beyond the Basic Conversion: Exploring Related Conversions